-You should also be cautious when you are tearing down Ivy.
-If it hasn’t died off enough, you could end up damaging whatever it has latched onto.
+You should also exercise caution when tearing down the Ivy.
+If it hasn’t died off, you could end up damaging whatever it has latched onto.

 Spraying the leaves with weedkiller.

-To make the weedkiller stick better, you might want to also consider mixing it Dijon mustard and some vegetable oil.
+To make the weedkiller stick better, you should mix it with Dijon mustard and some vegetable oil.
 A recipe that was used by a stone mason:

 - 1 liter of thin vegetable oil.